Chapter 5 : Ambushed!

 “Uh . . .pardon my asking, sir, but . . .how did you get in here and why?” asked Harry.

 “Since I am not evil, your wards permitted me to pass,” Philip explained.
 “And as for why, I would think that would be obvious, little Snape.
 I am here to protect you.
-All
+All of you.”

 Draco coughed suddenly.
 “Uh, can we go somewhere else to talk about this?
 It’s freezing all of a sudden.”